E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

    localT_abrupt_adress

+There is also the `abrupt_adress example repository <https://gitlab.e-cam2020.eu/krekeler/abrupt_adress>`_ which contains example files to be used as described above.
 ..
 Remember to change the reference "patch" for something unique in your patch file subpage or you will have
     cross-referencing problems